Angular Knee Deformities | Physiological vs Pathological | Blount Disease | Guided Growth

 Q: At what age is peak physiological genu valgum expected?
 A: Age 3-4 years, with approximately 10-15° valgus.
 This corrects to adult alignment (5-7° valgus) by age 7.

-Q: Where is an 8-plate placed to correct genu valgum?
-A: On the medial side of the distal femur (convex side).
-This retards medial growth and allows valgus to correct.
+Q: Where is an 8-plate placed for genu valgum and what is its correction rate?
+A: On the medial side of the distal femur (convex side) to retard medial growth; expect roughly 1° per month, slightly slower at the proximal tibia.

 Medicolegal Considerations